Vascular Access

 Midline Peripheral Catheterization

-Midline catheters (MC) are 8 to 20 cm in length, have a single or double lumen, and are placed peripherally in the nondominant arm 1.5 cm above or below the antecubital fossa, into the basilic, cephalic, or brachial vein.
-Although placement of a MC requires use of the modified Seldinger technique and ultrasonographic guidance, MCs are not considered central venous catheters because the tip is located at or below the axillary vein.
-Thus, x-ray confirmation of correct placement of the MC tip is not necessary.
+Midline catheters (MC) are 8 to 20 cm in length, have a single or double lumen, and are placed into the basilic, cephalic, or brachial vein peripherally in the patient's nondominant arm 1.5 cm above or below the antecubital fossa.
+Although placement of a MC requires use of the modified Seldinger technique and ultrasound guidance, MCs are not considered central venous catheters because the tip is located at or below the axillary vein.
+Thus, radiographic confirmation of correct placement of the MC tip is not necessary.
+MCs may be used instead of CVCs when central venous hemodynamic monitoring is not required.
+MCs should not be used for infusion of irritant or vasoactive agents; CVCs should be used instead.

 • Patients who have poor venous access requiring multiple needlestick attempts or blood draws